Constitution and By-Laws

 Section 3: The President may call a meeting of the full board at any time deemed advisable.
 Likewise, a majority of the board may call a meeting of the full board.
 Special meeting of the membership for conducting business may only be called by consent of the Board.

-Section 1: Nine (9) directors will administer the affairs of the Association.
-The terms are to be staggered, so that three (3) Directors are elected annually for a term of three years.
+Section 1: Seven (7) directors will administer the affairs of the Association.
+The terms will be staggered and will run for 3 years.
 They will be elected by the general membership at the Annual Meeting.

 Section 2: A President, Vice-President, Secretary, and Treasurer, to be elected from the nine Directors at the earliest possible meeting of the new Board, shall govern the board.